Bringing History to Life: a writing workshop

 - What emotions do they feel?

 After they’ve written for a few minutes, play a sound file and ask them to incorporate the sound into their scene.
-Here are 3 sound files to choose from (click on the QR code to listen):
+Here are 3 sound files to choose from (click on each image to listen):

 Once students have created a messy first draft, ask them to exchange newspaper articles with a friend and repeat the exercise with a new/different article.
 Play a different sound file during the second go-round.
 Write quickly!